Paralysed Patient Composes Music Using Brain-Computer Interface

-Researchers at the University of California have developed a wearable non-invasive brain-computer interface (BCI) using AI as a "co-pilot."Technology enabling direct communication between the brain and external devices, used in neuroscience, assistive technologies, and research.
+Galen Buckwalter, a user of a brain-computer interface (BCI), has learned to create music through thought alone.Technology enabling direct communication between the brain and external devices, used in neuroscience, assistive technologies, and research.

 Scientists Develop Non-Invasive AI-BCI